Can a Non-U.S. Citizen File a Personal Injury Lawsuit in Ohio? | KNR

 Share

 Non-citizens may wonder if they can file a lawsuit after an injury accident.
 Yes, non-citizens can file personal injury lawsuits in Ohio.
-In most personal injury cases, the plaintiff’s citizenship is unlikely to affect the lawsuit’s outcome.
+In most personal injury cases, the plaintiff’s immigration status is unlikely to affect the lawsuit’s outcome.

 Many personal injury claims do not even make it to court: they are resolved through the insurance claims process or through direct settlements between the parties.
-You should still work with a personal injury lawyer even if you don’t think your case is going to court.
+However, working with an experienced attorney can ensure that you maximize your settlement or compensation, even if the case does not go to trial.

 Anytime you want to make a formal demand for compensation for an injury – be it a demand letter, a claim with an insurance company, or a lawsuit – a skilled Ohio personal injury lawyer can vastly improve your chances for success.
+A lawyer can help navigate legal complexities, negotiate with insurers, and advocate for your rights—especially if your immigration status is a concern.
 Call Kisling, Nestico & Redick today at 1-800-HURT-NOW for a free consultation if you’ve been injured and need compensation.

 What Damages Are Available to Undocumented Immigrants in Ohio?

-Undocumented immigrants can file a personal injury claim and recover damages just like U.S. citizens.
+Undocumented immigrants can file a personal injury claim and recover damages and compensation just like U.S. citizens.
+Under Ohio law, all injury victims—regardless of immigration status—have the right to seek compensation.
 Their status as non-citizens cannot be used to deny a personal injury claim, especially when someone’s negligence leads to their damages.

 Undocumented immigrants — like any injury victim — can seek damages and compensation for the following:

-Personal injury is a broad practice area.
-The term covers several situations: car accidents, work-related injuries, or injuries on someone else’s property.
+Personal injury is a broad practice area that covers several situations: motor vehicle accidents, workplace injuries, premises liability incidents, and defective product injuries.
 These injuries can be traced back to someone’s negligent actions.

-Several of these accidents can result in similar injuries, like:
+These accidents can result in any number of serious injuries, like:

 • Traumatic brain injuries (TBIs)